Trashion Fashion dress by Katrina Orsini | Photo credit: Sabato Visconti

 There are too many great events and not enough space in the 7-Day.

 Don’t get me wrong, it’s a good problem to have.
 It’s like those people who stress out over what to bring on their all-inclusive tropical vacation.
-They’re analyzing their summer apparel and bathing suits and you’ve adopted a permanent furrowed brow because you don’t remember the last vacation you took and you’d give anything to have that kind of problem.
+They’re analyzing their summer apparel and bathing suits whilst also wondering what outfit to rock before boarding a private jet that has been hired via a company like Jettly to send them on their way to their overseas destination.
+And during this time, you have adopted a permanently furrowed brow because you don’t remember the last vacation you took and you’d give anything to have that kind of problem.
 You just want to scream, “But you’re still going on vacation!”

 Okay, you’re right; it’s not that good of a problem to have.
 But you get the idea.